top of page

 Some Provincial Beaches on the Great Lakes have boundary signs on the edges, and unless they abut a private property you can camp just outside of those markers.

-Around both sides of Lake Superior’s Provincial Park every third driveway there is an unmaintained Camping location.
+Around both sides of Lake Superior’s Provincial Park every third driveway there is an unmaintained Free Camping location.
 Just go look, what’s the worst that happens…dogs bark, people wave?
 What do you really have to lose?

 Creative thinking worked for me on a trip to BC.
 I discovered a darkness sanctuary that was meant to be used for astronomic viewing.
 When security arrived to close up at 9-9:30 I told him I was there to view a meteor shower.
 There wasn’t one as far as I knew.
 I spent five pleasant days there on the way in and three on the way out…it was conveniently located a five-minute drive from an awesome beach.